What is Key Performance Indicator (KPI)? Key Performance Indicator definition

 First Call Resolution is one essential element of Customer Relationship Management (CRM) and is one of the crucial metrics of a call center.
 It measures the way the customer service representative addresses issues, problems, and queries on the first point of contact.

 Regardless of the level of difficulty, as long as it was appropriately handled on the initial call, it would still be tagged as First Call Resolution, improving the representatives’ metric scorecard.
-First call resolution call center
+First call resolution benefits

 However, not all concerns can be resolved immediately with just one call; there are specific issues that need to be escalated.
 Therefore, it is imperative to get professionals to improve their First Call Resolution by evaluating their calls with the help of a quality assurance team.

-Outsource Accelerator has over 3,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn more about managing an outsourcing team and ensuring that FCRs are consistently high.
+Outsource Accelerator has over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2500 BPOs… all designed to make it easier for clients to learn more about managing an outsourcing team and ensuring that FCRs are consistently high.

-What is Business Process Outsourcing (BPO)?
+What is What is business process outsourcing?
 What is Business Process Outsourcing BPO?

-With this shift in focus, companies improve their current processes that may result in improved customer satisfaction.
+With this shift in focus, companies improve their current processes which may result in improved customer satisfaction.
 BPO helps companies divert their resources to more critical business strategies.

 It is different from hiring an agency to do specific tasks, as the outsourcing provider (BPO) is more concerned with the ongoing production of labour-intensive tasks, instead of the higher-level strategy and guidance.

 Now, business process outsourcing has broadened and is more akin to staff augmentation, or staff leasing.
 What are the benefits of business process outsourcing?

-The business process outsourcing sector is a vast industry, generating over $200bn annually, and employing many millions of people worldwide.
-Some examples include: Big enterprise
+The business process outsourcing sector is a vast industry, generating over $200bn annually, and employing millions of people worldwide.

 Facebook and Uber outsource many of their operational functions, including content moderation for Facebook, and customer service for Uber Medium-size businesses